JohnReedLOL/Prototypal_C/README.md

 Indirect function calls can also be performed.
 Objects which can directly call a function can be placed inside of other objects using the "object.set(std::string name, Type T)" method.
 An outer object can call an inner object by with the method "object.Do<Return_Type T>(std::string name, Parameter_Pack P)".

 Example:
-  object.set("child", child);     // add a new member child to object and set its name to "child" object.Do<int>("child", 5, 6);  // tells member whose name is "child" to perform the call function.
+  object.set("child", child);     // add a new member child to object and set its name to "child". object.Do<int>("child", 5, 6);  // tells member whose name is "child" to perform the call function.